min2ha/ukwa-site/content/target/48674/index.en.md

   "subject": "Brexit"
 }

-# Institute for Public Policy Research: A strategy for the Article 50 negotiations

 Puts forward suggestions for a framework for the government’s negotiating strategy for withdrawal from the EU.
 The number of moving parts, complete unknowns and unanswered questions make this a fiendishly complex task.
 The nature of the final deal is of course impossible to ascertain at this point.
 So this is simply a suggested outline for the government’s opening negotiating position.
 It is of course an ambitious set of initial objectives – starting out with anything less would be strange – but it also recognises many of the substantial challenges involved in securing an advantageous deal.
 We address ten issues of particular priority.